 Leading Science | Deeper Insights

-The Paradigm 19 release offers new and enhanced functionalities to support Emerson’s strategic focus on usability, productivity, automation, performance and collaboration in all E&P software domains, from seismic processing and imaging to reservoir modeling.
+The Paradigm 19p2 offers additional functionalities and enhancements to support Emerson’s strategic focus on usability, productivity, automation, performance and collaboration in all E&P software domains, from seismic processing and imaging to reservoir modeling.
 The result is more efficient workflows, accurate results that reduce uncertainty, and cost savings across our customers’ entire organization.

 Paradigm 19 is available both as a cloud-hosted and on premise solution, continuing to deliver best-in-breed software applications and workflows while ensuring maximum flexibility, scalability and performance at all levels of use.